-To get advice on how to change your password see section 6.
+To get advice on how to change your password see section 6. in this document "How to change your password".

 - 4. If you log in for the first time you will be asked to agree for terms and conditions. - 5.
 If you agree choose "Yes" and then "Continue".